convox/praxis/GETTING_STARTED.md

     +Hello, this is a change!
     +

-This looks correct, so let's promote it.
+Once you verify that the diff is correct you can promote it.

 ### Promote the app